Welcome to the Canterbury Christ Church University, Library Services blog

 The Drill Hall Library at the Medway campus provides you with silent, quiet and group study facilities.
 There is access to high-tech equipment, long opening hours, PCs, books and journals.

 All our staff and students have access to LibrarySearch, our online discovery tool through which you can access over 150 databases, 10,000 e-books and 60,000 journals, newspapers, reports and conference proceedings.
-For visitors we have made some of our online resources available through a dedicated visitor PC at Augustine House in Canterbury.
-We’ll often blog about Your Digital Library as we’re passionate about supporting you make use of all the online resources available.
+For visitors we have made some of our online resources available through two dedicated visitor PCs at Augustine House in Canterbury.
+We’ll often post about the Digital Library and we’re passionate about supporting you make use of all the online resources available.

 We are always striving to deliver the highest quality service to our users and constantly looking for ways to improve.
 Your feedback is a vital part of this.
 We value your views and opinions on everything; whether it’s about the resources, borrowing, support, the library spaces or the facilities.
 We welcome all suggestions and constructive feedback – positive or negative.
 Visit the feedback section of the blog to get involved in upcoming feedback activities or to see how we’ve taken feedback to make improvements.